labsyspharm/orion-crc/README.md

 Precision medicine is critically dependent on better methods for diagnosing and staging disease and predicting drug response.
 Histopathology using Hematoxylin and Eosin (H&E) stained tissue - not genomics – remains the primary diagnostic modality in cancer.
 Moreover, recently developed, highly multiplexed tissue imaging represents a means of enhancing histology workflows with single cell mechanisms.
 Here we describe an approach for collecting and analyzing H&E and high-plex immunofluorescence (IF) images from the same cells in a whole-slide format suitable for translational and clinical research and eventual deployment in diagnosis.
 Using data from 40 human colorectal cancer resections (60 million cells) we show that IF and H&E images provide human experts and machine learning algorithms with complementary information.
 We demonstrate the automated generation and ranking of computational models, based either on immune infiltration or tumor-intrinsic features, that are highly predictive of progression-free survival.
 When these models are combined, a hazard ratio of ~0.045 is achieved, demonstrating the ability of multi-modal digital pathology to generate high-performance and interpretable biomarkers.

+## Data availability

+Full-resolution images, derived imaging data, and single-cell spatial feature tables will be released by the National Cancer Institute sponsored [repository for Human Tumor Atlas Network](https://htan-portal-nextjs.vercel.app/).
+While the public resource is still undergoing extensive development, we provided exemplar data via [Synapse]() for demonstration purposes.
+Light-weight image viewing for all the bio-specimens used in this study is made available using Minerva.

+### Download exemplar data

+Please follow the instructions provided by Synapse

+### Image viewing using web browsers

+Light-weight image viewing for all the bio-specimens used in this study is made available using Minerva.
+Visit https://labsyspharm.github.io/orion-crc to access the images.

+---

-## Image data
+## Codes for imaging data processing

-All Orion images in this study are available at: https://labsyspharm.github.io/orion-crc/

-## System requirements

-- For imaging processing, please visit [mcmicro.org](https//mcmicro.org/) for details
-- MATLAB 2019b or above [mathworks.com/products/matlab](https://www.mathworks.com/products/matlab.html)

-## Installation guide

-1. Load provided demo data
-1. Run MATLAB scripts to generate each plots

-**Typical install time on a typical desktop isn't determined**
+Highplex Orion whole-slide images were processed using [MCMICRO](https://mcmicro.org/) modules with customizations to cope with the large X-Y dimension in the dataset.
+Registration of Orion immunofluorescence images and post-Orion H&E images was done with [PALOM](https://github.com/yu-anchen/palom).

+### Scripts in the `scripts-processing/` folder

+- asfsdf

+---

-## Instructions for use
+## Codes for analyzing single-cell spatial analysis

-To learn more about how to run the provided scripts on your data, please contact authors for details
+Single-cell spatial analysis was performed using [MATLAB 2019b]((https://www.mathworks.com/products/matlab.html)).
+To run the provided scripts on your data, please contact authors for more details.

+### Running the analysis and plotting scripts

+asdfasdf

+---

 ## Funding

 This work was supported by NCI grants U54-CA225088 and U2C-CA233262 (PKS, SS), an NCI SBIR small business grant to RareCyte and PKS (R41-CA224503), and commercial investment from RareCyte; data processing software was developed with support from a Team Science Grant from the Gray Foundation and Ludwig Cancer Research (PKS, SS).
 SS is supported by the BWH President’s Scholars Award.

+---

 ## Demo